Fun2shh... Dudes in the 10th Century: Plot

-Mumbai lives in fear of a notorious thief who calls himself Chindi Chor and steals whenever and whatever he desires without any regard to security or police protection.
+Mumbai lives in fear of Chindi Chor, a notorious thief who steals without regard to security or police protection.
 When Ghoshal announces the exhibition and subsequent auction of a crown once worn by Emperor Babushah, Chindi challenges him that he is going to steal this priceless crown, and Ghoshal accepts the challenge and hires private security guards.
-Chindi carries out the theft, and two of the security guards, Vikram and Ajay, and an accomplice, John D'Souza, become prime suspects and are on the run.
+Chindi carries out the theft, and two of the security guards, Vikram and Ajay, and an accomplice, John D'Souza, become prime suspects and flee.
 They must apprehend Chindi and recover the crown to absolve themselves of this crime.
 While being chased by security guards, the trio crashes into a wall and is transported back to the 10th century, straight into the palace of Emperor Babushah himself.
 The trio thinks they are on the set of a Bollywood film and takes nothing seriously until they are imprisoned.
-It is then the hapless trio realise that they must not only escape but must also take the crown, back with them to the 21st century to absolve themselves of this crime.
-Only a miracle can get them back to the 21st century.
+The trio realise that they must escape with the crown to the 21st century to absolve themselves of the crime.
+Only a miracle can return them to the 21st century.

+Meanwhile, Vikram and Ajay meet Babu Shah's two daughters, Junali and Rudali, and they fall in love with each other.
+And the three, along with the princesses, return to the 21st century and along the king's crown.
+But during their journey, the head of Ajay and Vikram's security agency, who was searching for them, is caught up in the 10th century.
+When Ajay and Vikram go to return the crown to Ghoshal, they discover that the crown that was stolen from Ghoshal's exhibition was actually a fake and Ghoshal had the thief steal it himself, because Ghoshal had fraudulently insured the crown as the real crown.
+And if the crown is stolen, he receives the value of the real crown.
+Vikram and Ajay threaten to tell Ghoshal's secret to the police and leave.
+Meanwhile, Bhaleram, Ajay and Vikram's security agency chief, along with Emperor Babushah, come to the 21st century with the help of the female magician Hiraka of Babusha's kingdom.
+And they meet Aju, Vikram, Junali, Rudali, Johni, and Johni's girlfriend Maria.
+Ghoshal simultaneously arrives with the police.
+And in this quarrel, it becomes clear that Ghoshal orchestrated the feigned theft to receive an insurance payout.
+Babushah takes his daughters Rudali and Junali with him to the 10th century.
+Ghoshal is arrested by the police for fraud.
+Ajay, Vikram and Johny are acquitted of the theft charge, but Ajay and Vikram's girlfriends are separated from them.